Skip to main content

 Instance TLS certificate

 The builder node creates a fresh TLS certificate on each startup, of which the private key is guaranteed to stay inside the TEE instance.
 You can verify the TEE proof for this certificate using the "TEE Proof Validation API".
-You can also - insecurely - get the certificate with curl
+You can also get the certificate with an unattested curl request:

 Example Golang code